dovecot/documentation/source/configuration_manual/dovemon.rst

 =======

-When running a Dovecot director ring, it is vital to keep track of status of backends and remove them from the directors if they are not reachable or add them back if they come back online.
-Dovemon is the daemon that monitors status of backends and can act automatically based on what it sees from the health checks so that the administrator does not need to manually monitor the backends.
+When running a Dovecot director ring, it is vital to keep track of status of backends and remove them from the directors if they are not reachable and add them back when they come back online.
+Dovemon is a daemon that monitors status of backends and can act automatically based on what it sees from the health checks so that the administrator does not need to manually monitor the backends.